Voices of Hope fills Bell Tower Green with uplifting music for families who have lost children, loved ones - Salisbury Post

 Voices of Hope fills Bell Tower Green with uplifting music for families who have lost children, loved ones

-SALISBURY – Voices of Hope made a comeback Sunday with a new location and the same uplifting music
+SALISBURY — Voices of Hope made a comeback Sunday with a new location and the same uplifting music.

-Now in its 19th year, the show was cancelled in 2020 due to the COVID-19 pandemic.
+Now in its 19th year, the show was canceled in 2020 due to the COVID-19 pandemic.
 This year, it brought a group of 15 local performers in a show of support for people who have lost children and to raise money for the Michael Yang Foundation.
 The foundation’s program is Circle of Hope, a support group for parents whose children have died.
-The foundation was began in honor of its namesake, the son of Dr. Steve and Lori Yang, who died unexpectedly in 2001 before he would have turned 2.
+The foundation began in honor of its namesake, the son of Dr. Steve and Lori Yang, who died unexpectedly in 2001 before he would have turned 2.

 The program had a long list of sponsors, some merchandise and bake sales for the fundraising component.
 Photos of children lost by families played on screens in front of the band shell during the performance.